GingaaBread/GNOStatic/src/essentials/conditions/switch.md

 # Switch

-The switch statement is used to evaluate an expression and select an appropriate option.
+The switch construction is used to evaluate an expression and execute code based on the evaluation of that expression.

 Consider the following example, which assigns a different value to `y`, depending on the value of the variable `x`.